charmed-kubernetes/kubernetes-docs/pages/k8s/cni-kube-ovn.md

 ## Changing the default subnet after deployment

-To change the default subnet after deployment, first [edit the ovn-default subnet][edit-subnet] to have the desired config, then [rebuild all pods under the ovn-default subnet][rebuild-pods] to pick up the new config.
+To change the default subnet after deployment, first [edit the ovn-default subnet][change-default-subnet-edit] to have the desired config, then [rebuild all pods under the ovn-default subnet][change-default-subnet-rebuild] to pick up the new config.
 Note that doing this will result in downtime for workload pods.

 Next, update the Kube-OVN charm configuration to match the edited subnet: